Molten Man: Fictional character biography

 Raxton realized that his stepsister was the only member of his family who had not abandoned him.
 He was eventually released from the Vault and approached Liz to apologize.
 Spider-Man misunderstood his intentions and battled him once more.
 Reconciled with Raxton, Liz and her husband Harry Osborn gave Raxton a job as head of security at Osborn Industries.
 The Molten Man later teamed up with Spider-Man and the second Green Goblin against Tombstone and Hammerhead.
 The Molten Man was then kidnapped along with Liz, Normie Osborn and Spider-Man by Harry Osborn, who had suffered a mental relapse, making him the Green Goblin once again.
 The Molten Man was saved by Spider-Man.
-The Molten Man and Spider-Man have since become friends, and the Molten Man has occasionally used his powers to aid Spider-Man against other supervillains.
+Molten Man and Spider-Man have since become friends, and the Molten Man has occasionally used his powers to aid Spider-Man against other supervillains.
 A few times he has been a bodyguard for Peter Parker's friends and family when disasters overwhelm the city.

 In the months following the Clone Saga, Raxton was abducted by Norman Osborn, the Green Goblin, and brainwashed.
-Under mind control, the Molten Man attacked and killed Osborn's henchman Alison Mongraine, the only person who knew of the location of Peter and Mary Jane's baby.
+Under mind control, the Molten Man attacked and killed Osborn's henchman Alison Mongrain, the only person who knew of the location of Peter and Mary Jane's baby.
 Although the Molten Man has since recovered from the mind control, he still bears a heavy burden of guilt over the incident.

 Sometime after Harry Osborn's death, Raxton is summoned when mysterious forces kidnap Liz Allan's son, Normie Osborn.
 The Molten Man uses his brawn and brains to help Spider-Man and the Daily Bugle reporter Ben Urich uncover what happened.
 Raxton is later pressed into a supervillain group again when the Chameleon approaches him and threatens to kill Normie if Raxton does not join his 'Exterminators'.
 Raxton is consequently forced to attack Liz Allan.

-During the Civil War storyline, the Molten Man and the Scarecrow were used as bait for Captain America's Secret Avengers, only for the Punisher to arrive.
+During the Civil War storyline, the Molten Man and the Scarecrow are used as bait for Captain America's Secret Avengers, only for the Punisher to arrive.
 Raxton is left in critical condition after being attacked by the Punisher.